Manuals

 • The jump net is not supposed to be attached to the net hooks during operation.

-Figure 5.4.1: Attachment point for carry rope for ScaleAQ Midgard® Net between the floating tubes on the brackets adapted to this (chain tubes mounted).
+Figure 19: Attachment point for lifting rope for ScaleAQ Midgard® Net between the pipes in the floating collar tubes on the brackets adapted to this (chain tubes mounted).

 5.5 Combi net